bradAGI/web-stable-diffusion/docs/omnimodal.md

    and expose ONNX/TVM graphs for compilation.
 2. Expand GPU-aware task schedulers to overlap modalities without falling back to threads when CUDA/TVM backends are active.
-3. Provide REST and WebSocket APIs plus browser integrations that stream incremental results to the front-end.
+3. Harden the streaming client with authenticated requests, cancellation, and optional WebSocket transports so the browser keeps pace with the CLI in production environments.
 4. Expand automated testing to include golden manifests for regression detection and UI automation via Playwright.
 5. Document keyboard shortcuts, theming, and accessibility expectations alongside